-Police said the Brooklyn Park residents were shot and killed Aug.
-7 by Thompson’s husband, Kelly Thompson, before he turned the gun on himself.
+Police said the Brooklyn Park residents were by Thompson’s husband, Kelly Thompson, before he turned the gun on himself.

 About 150 paid their respects to the family during a memorial service that at times evoked wails of sorrow from the crowd as well as shouts of praise.

 “Thank you for coming to celebrate the life of my children,” said Willis Dessesaure, Nina Thompson’s father.

 “I’m not going to say they’re gone.
 I’m not going to say I’m going to miss them.
 I’m not even going to say ‘why?’
 The Lord knows that,” Dessesaure said, overwhelmed with emotion.

 Dessesaure and others who shared during the service spoke of the tragedy in the way Nina Thompson and her children died.

 “There are some things in life that we don’t have no answers for,” said the Rev. Caleb Gordon.